 So, lately I have spoken a lot about the disability benefit, Personal Independence Plan (PIP) and it was suggested by my dad that I write a post on what the […]

 New Campus…es I went to the University of Derby for my undergraduate and have returned for my Masters year.
 For my undergrad, I was at the main campus, a building […]

 Jacqueline Wilson is known, and sometimes criticised, for writing books about children in hardship.
 Her book, Lola Rose is no different.
 It touches upon the violence and unexpected situations that some young children have to deal with on a daily basis and the fear, behaviour issues and confusion that this can cause children.
 Jayni and Kenny are no different, confused and hurt by her dad and lost by her mother’s ill fortune, Jayni and Kenny don’t know what to do.

 As many of my followers know, I have right hemiplegia—a type of Cerebral Palsy that affects my right limbs.
 When many tasks in the world are made for the average […]

-Today, I’ll be discussing my experience living with halls and my excitement with my new halls.
+Today, I’ll be discussing my experience living in student halls and my excitement with my new halls.
 And it is exciting.
-I moved into halls on Saturday and I have a good feeling about this year.
-It doesn’t feel like my other two halls, where I have had a few bad experiences.
-It feels like a proper flat (apartment), I mean it actually has a washing machine!
-And I will be with a friend.
-All good things.
+I moved into student halls on Saturday and I […]

 Building characters is one of the hardest steps of writing a story.
 Without a character in mind, you cannot tell a story and so it is an important step but what makes a good character?
 What makes the reader care about the tiny life you put onto a page?
 This post will discuss the sympathy, motivation and understanding of a character that needs to take place for the character to be strong and well-rounded.